fbpx

 The Benefits of an Outside Mount

-If the trim or casing around your windows isn’t worth showing off you can cover it with an outside mount.
+COVERS UNSIGHTLY CASING OR TRIM: If the trim or casing around your windows isn’t worth showing off you can cover it with an outside mount.
 Usually blinds are best for this since the louvers can be adjusted to let light in, but it still covers the trim.

-This trick of the eye can make your home appear bigger than it actually is.
+APPEARANCE OF LARGER WINDOWS AND TALLER CEILINGS: This trick of the eye can make your home appear bigger than it actually is.
 Because an outside mount requires that your window treatment be wider than your window frame opening, your windows appear to be wider.
-It also makes your ceilings appear higher because outside mounts also make your window look taller.
+It also makes your ceilings appear higher because outside mounts can also make your window look taller.

-If you have window cranks, handles, and or alarms in the window frame then having the window treatment outside the window frame allows them to be unobstructed.
+WINDOW HARDWARE IS MORE ACCESSIBLE: If you have window cranks, handles, and or alarms in the window frame then having the window treatment outside the window frame allows them to be unobstructed.
 You also won’t have to worry about the window crank pushing out your shades or poking through the blinds.
+If you have windows that fold into the room for cleaning purposes, an outside mount shutter would be the ideal way to go.

 Cons of Outside Mount

-With outside mount you are needing to make them wider and taller than your window frame.
-This means it will take up more room, so if you don’t have a ton of space between your windows it may make it difficultIf you have a small room then having an outside mount may make your windows look too large for the space.
+TAKES UP MORE WALL SPACE: With an outside mount you are needing to make them wider and taller than your window frame.
+This means it will take up more room, so if you don’t have a ton of space between your windows it may make it difficultIf you have a small room, every little bit matters, so having an outside mount may take up too much room and make your windows look too large for the space.

 CONCLUSION